The Salzburger Sportwelt - Intensive

 Duration: 04:25 h

 Today's stage follows a path with a somewhat strenuous climb to the Kitzstein ("Gabel") and a long descent to Kleinarl.
 After reaching the top of the Kitzstein, the trail descends along the western flank of the mountain.
-You head down the footpath into the valley where you will encounter your sleeping place for tonight on the way.
-The Kleinarl Hütte.
+You take the footpath down into the valley where you eventually encounter the Kleinarler Hütte.
+This hut was completely demolished and rebuilt in 2022.
+Everything that could be preserved from the old hut was included in the new one.
+Specialty?
+Kaiserschmarren, of course.

 Kleinarl Hütte